NCB gives Aryan Khan clean chit in drugs-on-cruise case | Law-Order

 It added that eight people were arrested by the NCB's Mumbai zonal office on October 2 last year from the international cruise terminal and the vessel that was operated by a company called Cordelia.

-The accused were Vikrant, Ishmeet, Arbaaz, Ayan, Gomit, Nupur, Mohawk and Munmun.
+The accused were Vikrant, Ishmeet, Arbaaz, Aryan, Gromit, Nupur, Mohawk, and Munmun.

 ''All the accused persons were found in possession of narcotics except Aryan (Khan) and Mohawk (Jaiswal),'' the NCB said.